schmidt1024/angular-beginners-workshop/README.md

 }
 ```

-For a better readability you should outsource the url in a `const`.
+For a better readability you should outsource the api url in a `const`.

 > Excursion: Angular offers environments for development and production.
 It is possible to have different api urls for the different modes (prod or dev).
 Therefore you should define the urls in the files provided for.
 You find them in folder `environments` in you `src` directory.
 After the property `production` you can define a new property `apiUrl` with the url as value.
 Then you `import { environment } from '../environments/environment'` in your service and define `const apiUrl = environment.apiUrl` to work with.